 One of the most effective ways to prevent colon cancer is through early detection, and that means regularly scheduled screenings.
-Among the most common screening for colorectal cancer is the colonoscopy.
+Among the most common screening for colorectal cancer is a colonoscopy.
 During this exam, your doctor uses a colonoscope, a flexible, narrow tube with a light and small video camera on the end, to examine the entire length of the colon and rectum.

 If during the exam your doctor finds possible precancerous clusters of cells, called polyps, special instruments can be passed through the colonoscope to either biopsy or remove any suspicious-looking areas.
-In most cases, polyps can be removed before turning in to cancer, thus preventing colorectal cancer.
+In most cases, polyps can be removed before turning into cancer, thus preventing colorectal cancer.

 When should I get my first colonoscopy?